top of page

 Corruption in Early Modern England

-My forthcoming book project The Invisible Handshake: Discovering Corruption in the Early Modern State (under contract with Oxford University Press) follows the career of an early seventeenth century corruption hunter, Sir Stephen Proctor (1562-1619) and the conspiracy that eventually destroyed him.
+My forthcoming book, The Invisible Handshake: Discovering Corruption in the Early Modern State (under contract with Oxford University Press), follows the tumultuous career of Sir Stephen Proctor (1562–1619), a determined corruption hunter in the early seventeenth century.
+Charting Proctor's rise and dramatic downfall, this narrative uncovers an intricate web of conspiracy that led to a showdown between him and his enemies in Parliament in 1610.

 The Early Modern Smugglers' World

-Using machine learning and visualization technologies, my research is reconstructing contraband networks in early modern Britain
+Using machine learning and visualization technologies, my research reconstructs contraband networks in early modern Britain

-My research on early modern smuggling reconstructs contraband networks around the British Isles and the Atlantic.
+My research on the history of smuggling reconstructs early modern contraband networks around the British Isles and the Atlantic.

 Round Map Cutting